This page was updated on 14 January 2021. To view changes, please see page updates

 Having children removed may be one of the hardest things any parent can experience, regardless of the trauma they have endured.
 When children enter care, parents may be aggressive, hostile, threatening and inconsolable, making it difficult to engage with them.
 Most of the time, these behaviours are in response to the traumatic experience they are currently going through.

-Once they’ve had time to process what has happened, they will be able to work with you to help provide the best placement a child can have while care is required.
+Once they’ve had time to process what has happened, they will be able to work with you to help provide the best care arrangement a child can have while care is required.
 Be mindful not to use their behaviour on the day their child first enters the care system as a reason to withhold information.
 Remember that information equals power, and at this point in time, the parents are feeling powerless.
 Make efforts to restore their sense of power.

 Collaborative assessment and planning tool